🦉

 Positive.
 Yield compensates for inflation and time value of money

-Since current stablecoin regulations only allow issuers to allocate reserves into permitted assets like cash and cash equivalents, including short-term government bonds (e.g., U.S. T-bills), their float revenue is effectively tied to the risk-free rate.
-During low interest rate environments, float revenue may decline significantly, threatening issuers whose economics depend heavily on interest income.
-Therefore, regulated stablecoin issuers will need to diversify into adjacent business models, such as payments processing, credit intermediation, or ecosystem services, rather than relying solely on float revenue once short-term rates fall.
+Since current stablecoin regulations only allow issuers to allocate reserves into permitted assets like cash and cash equivalents, including short-term government bonds (e.g., U.S. T-bills), their reserve income is effectively tied to the risk-free rate.
+During low interest rate environments, reserve income may decline significantly, threatening issuers whose economics depend heavily on interest income.
+Therefore, regulated stablecoin issuers will need to diversify into adjacent business models, such as payments processing, credit intermediation, or ecosystem services, rather than relying solely on reserve income once short-term rates fall.

 Source: appeconomyinsights.com (as of 2024)